Quick Links

 The books are all aimed at young adults and the books all feature main characters who are similar in age to the children being read to.
 Books like The Hunger Games enable children to imagine what it would be like for them if they were, like Katniss Everdeen, put into an incredibly difficult situation and left to their own devices.
 The books also feature inspiring young characters who manage to overcome incredible difficulties through courage and determination.

 Students will read 3 – 4 books per year.
 The books are chosen to become gradually more challenging with each year.
-In Years 7 and 8, the students are read shorter, more accessible books.
-By Year 10, students are read more challenging texts.
+In Years 7 and 8, the students read shorter, more accessible books.
+By Year 10, students are reading more challenging texts.

 The choice of books will continue to be monitored.